ZONESTAR3D/Z8P/Z8P-MK2/4-SlicingGuide/readme.md

 ![](pic/slicing1C-6.png)
 #### 4.7 Preview the sliced result (gcode file) and then save to gcode file to your PC and then copy to SD card
 ![](pic/slicing1C-7.png)

-#### :warning: NOTE: While you print one color by M4 (4-IN-1-OUT Mix Color) Hotend, please load all filaments to extrusion feeders and feed all filaments into all channels of the hotend.

 ## 5. Slicing muti-color for M4 hotend
 #### 5.1 choose printer presets "Z8 + M4 hotend"